inrupt/solid-client-authn-js/ARCHITECTURE.md

 the other more specialized handlers will not be called.

-Note that the label for the containers of the aggregator and the underlying handlers
+Note that the label for the containers of the aggregator and the underlying handlers differ in the example above:
-differ:
 - `browser:oidcHandler` (without an 's') for the aggregator.
 - `browser:oidcHandlers` (with an 's'), for the aggregated handlers.

-in the above example).
-In this case, the order in which the dependencies are declared is irrelevant, because they do not relate to the same container.
+The order in which the `container` object registers dependencies isn't relevant in the case they are registered with different labels.
 The Aggregator implements the class from `packages/core/src/util/handlerPattern/AggregateHandler.ts`, and uses the `@injectAll` annotation to receive all the handlers registered to a given container.